chaoyan1037/bundlerwithBRISK/README.md

 I use BRISK to detect and match feature point, and use the original bundlder pipeline to generate point cloud.
+The PreBundler contains the code that use OpenCV to detect BRISK feature points and descriptors, I modified the original .sh script to use my PreBundler to do the feature points description task.

+To use the software, you should install cygwin on windows, then you can use it as before.
+If you need help please contact me.

 Bundler User's Manual